RealToughCandy/real-world-javascript-interview-questions/README.md

 - ### How to show an alert box after a mouse click?

 <sub><sup>_Submitted 7 November 2019 via [RTC Twitter](https://twitter.com/realtoughcandy/status/1192558596858490889) by Leondri S._</sub></sup>

-- ### Build todo list with no javascript framework
-<sub>should solved with in one houre and yur free to use google</sub>